-Jessie’s findings are published in a number of research papers, some under the pen name "P.F.
-Henshaw", restricted partly due to conflict with physics, recorded mainly in her archive of studies, proposals and comments contributed to institutional rule making bodies, responses to journal and news articles and in participating in online discussion.
-She’s now living in New York City, having grown up in Hamilton NY and getting a 1968 B.S. in physics from St. Lawrence University, a 1974 MFA in architecture and environmental design from the Univ. of Pennsylvania, leading to her many years of independent research when then moving to Denver and making her first revolutionary findings when studying the natural micro-climates of homes.
-She has since continued to accumulate her body of useful new work.
+Jessie’s findings are published in a number of research papers, circulated as studies or proposals when participating in organizations and institutional rule making bodies, some under the pen name "P.F.
+Henshaw", and also in her RNS journal of research notes and in her archive of experiments with natural system research methods.
+She’s now living in New York City, having grown up in Hamilton NY and getting a 1968 B.S. in physics from St. Lawrence University, followed by some post graduate study in mathematics and a 1974 MFA in architecture, landscape and micro-climate design from the Univ. of Pennsylvania.
+Her many years of independent research then began when moving to Denver and making her first revolutionary findings studying the natural micro-climates of homes.
+She has since continued to accumulate a body of useful new work.

 Reading Nature’s Signals – synapse9.com/signals

-Publication & Resources – synapse9.com/jlhpub.htm Consulting Services – synapse9.com/jlhCres.pdf
+Publication & Resources – synapse9.com/jlhpub.htm Consulting resume – synapse9.com/jlhCres.pdf

 To study natural systems one considers them as having developed from usually unnoticed beginnings, by building on the origin pattern of design that starts their development.
 So they appear to us as “found objects of design” in the environment, recognized by the organization of their parts, and by both how their organization is continually changing and operates within its self-defining organizational boundary.
 The lasting rules they follow are very general, such as that their organization is invariably accumulative and built on what went before, by joining opposing shapes generally, and developing by a succession of "non-linear" organizational stages, first building up then building down.
 We use our familiar experiences of life as metaphors or examples of these successions of natural design, "pregnancy" corresponding to the explosions of innovation beginning from a tiny seed pattern, and "maturity" as a long process of perfecting what pregnancy creates.
 Other patterns of the same succession include how a business start-up always begins with a seed pattern and goes though a period of relatively dangerous radical innovation and development, to spend years refining the service, craft or product being produced.
 It's a model that applies to almost any design of life that comes to matter to us, an invasive growth of some pattern in one environment, that then either finds or fails to find a stable set of roles in the discovered environment it grows into.